to perpetuate the memory and history of our dead

 It is difficult to even begin to describe the level of humiliation and brutality that these POWs were subjected to.
 By comparison, even our pets live like royalty!
 With each movement, the POWs seemed to sink deeper and deeper into a world that they could never have even imagined.
 For the US personnel, the first few months of their imprisonment at the Bicycle Camp on Java would soon be looked back on as a relative paradise.
 Even the brief sojourn through Singapore was a step down.
 Then they found themselves in Burma.
 Once again with each movement deeper into the jungles and highlands their quality of life deteriorated.
 The cumulative effect of their status was almost more than a human could be expected to bear.
 Not only was the work relentless, monotonous and draining, but there was the sheer humiliation of walking around practically naked while constantly being berated and ‘bashed’.
 All of this was compounded by the ever deteriorating amount and quality of the food on offer.
 By the height of the Speedo period in the Spring of 1943, their daily food intake was barely enough to subsist on much less having to do physical labor.

 Add to all of this the nearly universal effects of disease and debility and the overall result is a level of hell that even Dante failed to conger up!
 Added on top of all the former was the ever-growing list of infections (malaria, the various forms of dysentery, diphtheria) and to top them the horrendous infections that went by the name of Tropical Ulcer.
-It is hard to locate a such in a medical dictionary simply because it was almost unique to this period of history.
+It is hard to locate such in a medical dictionary simply because it was almost unique to this period of history.
 In short, because of the sheer lack of any means to cleanse a wound, the smallest cut or scrape was liable to become infected with a literal soup of organisms from the environment.
 The wound would ulcerate and expose the underlying muscle, then continue spreading until the bones and tendons were visible.
 This is not even a form of gangrene but a suppurating mix of bacteria and fungus.
 The medical staff tried variety of remedies; none of them seemed to work effectively.
 Ultimately, the wound became so large as to be life-threatening and the only recourse was amputation.
 Of course, without adequate instruments, facilities or medications any type of surgical intervention was fraught with peril.
 It is quite amazing that any of these men survived this intervention; many did not!

 Every POW suffered the same level of deprivation.
 Due to the dense trackless jungle that the TBR was hacked through, supplies were difficult to transport.
 Monsoon rains made that task nearly impossible.
 Just about every jungle camp along the route was isolated; a world unto itself.
 Sometimes junior Japanese NCOs or ever low ranking Korean guards were the ‘camp commandants’.
 The Koreans had been shipped in to free up Japanese soldiers for combat and every Allied POW account describes them as the most brutal and inhumane.
-To the Japanese, the Koreans were only slightly above the Allied POWs since their country, too, had capitulated. [see section 10.5 for a fully account of the Japanese-Korean relationship.]
+To the Japanese, the Koreans were only slightly above the Allied POWs since their country, too, had capitulated. [see section 10.5 for a full account of the Japanese-Korean relationship.]

 The chronic lack of adequate and nutritional food led to all the Allied POWs suffering malnutrition and vitamin deficiencies.
 Then there were the tropical diseases of malaria, bacterial and parasitic dysentery and the most dreaded on all: cholera.
 Those Allied POWs who were unfortunate enough to be housed near (particularly if downstream) from the Asian slaves suffered most frequently and worst from cholera.
 No US POW is recorded as having died of cholera.
 Although in his Oral History interview (OH 185 pg 82), CPT C.A.
 Cates claims to have contracted a mild case that he cured by eating burnt rice (charcoal) on the advice of a native.
 There is also a suspicion that medical doctor CPT Samuel Lumpkin may have contracted cholera but his official COD is listed as dysentery.

 Beatings for any minor infraction of the rules were fairly common.
 Allied officers were usually assigned an oversight role concerning the work parties.
 They would often try to intercede on behalf of their men.
 This brought down the wrath of the guards on those officers when they were perceived as delaying the work pace.
 More than a few Allied (but no US) officers reportedly died as a result of the cumulative effect of these beatings.
 The most minor of infractions or just to show their general disdain for the POWs was a slap across the face.
 It wasn’t meant to injury, simply humiliate.
 If a worker was thought to be slacking off, he’d incur a ‘bashing’.
 This could take many forms from a slap on the back with a bamboo rod, a kick in the shins or even a minor jab with a bayonet.
-The punishment for an action that displeased them was a true beating with fists to include kicking the man when he was downed.
+The punishment for an action that displeased them was a true beating with fists to include kicking the man when he was down.
 The medical personnel were said to have experienced such beatings on a regular basis as they attempted to dissuade the guards from forcing the sick men to work.

 Punishments such as being placed in a cage or partially underground pits/caves were debilitating, but rarely fatal.
 Another favored punishment was to have the POW kneel with his arms tied behind his back and a bamboo pole placed behind his knees.
 Twenty-four hours of this was not uncommon.
 But most survived.